Noemvriana: Reactions of Venizelos and the Allies

-The surrender of Fort Rupel caused the Allies to believe that the German-Bulgarian advance was a result of a secret agreement between Athens and the Central Powers, as they were assured that no Bulgarian force would invade Greek territory.
+The surrender of Fort Roupel caused the Allies to believe that the German-Bulgarian advance was a result of a secret agreement between Athens and the Central Powers, as they were assured that no Bulgarian force would invade Greek territory.
 The Allies saw this as a violation of Greek neutrality and a disturbance in the balance of power in the Balkans.
 The Allied press, especially in France, demanded swift military action against Greece to protect the Allied forces in Macedonia.
+On 3 June, General Sarrail declared martial law in Thessaloniki, effectively stripping the Greek government of control over the city.
+Additionally, Italian concerns about relying on Greek forces to protect its flanks, revoked the presence of Greek troops from Northern Epirus, resulting in Greece's loss of another region.

-For Venizelos and his supporters, the surrender of Fort Rupel signaled the loss of Greek Macedonia.
+For Venizelos and his supporters, the surrender of Fort Roupel signaled the loss of Greek Macedonia.
 On 29 May, Venizelos proposed to Sir Francis Elliot (senior British diplomat in Athens) and Jean Guillemin (senior French diplomat in Athens) that he and General Panagiotis Danglis should establish a provisional government in Thessaloniki to mobilize the Greek army to repel the Bulgarians.
-Venizelos pledged that the army would not move against the King and the royal family.
-According to Elliot's report, Venizelos hoped that the "success of his action and pressure of the public opinion might at the last moment convert His Majesty".
+Venizelos pledged that the army would not move against the king and the royal family.
+According to Elliot's report, Venizelos hoped that the "success of his action and pressure of the public opinion might at the last moment convert His Majesty."
 The proposal had French support.
-However it met with strong opposition from Britain, forcing Venizelos to abandon the plan.
+However, it met with strong opposition from Britain, forcing Venizelos to abandon the plan.

-On 9 June the Allies held a conference in London to examine the reasons behind the quick surrender of Fort Rupel and favored a complete demobilization of the Greek army and navy.
+On 9 June, the Allies held a conference in London to examine the reasons behind the quick surrender of Fort Roupel and favored a complete demobilization of the Greek army and navy.
 King Constantine anticipated the results of the conference and ordered a partial demobilization on 8 June.
 The tension between the royal government and the Allies continued since 'anti-Allied activities' in Athens were ignored by the Greek Government.
 On 12–13 June, a mob destroyed Venizelist newspapers: Nea Ellas, Patris, Ethnos, and Estia.
 The mob proceeded to the British Embassy as police idly stood by without interfering.
 This incident gave France the political ammunition to persuade Britain that more extreme measures were needed.
-On 17 June, the London conference decided "that it was absolutely necessary to do something to bring the king of Greece and his Government to their senses".
+On 17 June, the London conference decided "that it was absolutely necessary to do something to bring the king of Greece and his Government to their senses."

+On June 21, the Allies demanded that the Greek government and parliament be dissolved, new elections be held, and the Greek army be demobilized.
+The government complied by beginning the army's demobilization, initially scheduling elections for August before postponing them to October.
+The demands intended to re-establish Venizelos as head of government, instead, polarization intensified.
+Both factions organized demobilized soldiers into reservist groups: the royalist National Reservists League, organized by the Captain Ioannis Metaxas, and the Venizelist National League of Greek Reservists, organized by General Danglis.